 You got 45 seconds.

-Well, if we're back in uh business in the summer, Donald Trump has a 60, 65% chance of beating Biden if Biden makes it to the finish line, which we don't know.
+Well, if we're back in business in the summer, Donald Trump has a 60, 65% chance of beating Biden if Biden makes it to the finish line, which we don't know.

-So that's how uh I see it.
+So that's how I see it.

 I think people should listen to you.

-Watch me on BillO'Reilly.com.
+Watch me on billo'reilly.com.

 Stop with the whining.

-Good grace.
+Good gracious.

-We'll we'll get a fill-in for you.
+We'll get a fill-in for you.

 That's not hard.